 Care instructions for your trail running shoes

-Cleaning trail running shoes isn’t really all that difficult, but luckily, that doesn’t mean you need to make them spick and span after each and every run.
-But, it is a good idea to clean them every once in a while, because only then can get the most out of your trail running shoes.
-So, here are four easy steps for cleaning those begrimed shoes of yours:
+Cleaning trail running shoes isn’t really all that difficult, but that doesn’t mean you need to make them spick and span after each and every run.
+However, it is a good idea to clean them every once in a while, because only then can get the most out of your trail running shoes.
+So, here are four easy steps for cleaning those mucky shoes of yours:

 1. Superficial cleaning

 Before washing, always remove the insole.
 Then remove the surface dirt with a brush and warm water.
 As long as the shoes don’t have a Gore-Tex membrane, you can rinse out the interior as well, since dirt tends to get through by way of the mesh upper.
 Oh, and steer clear of detergent!
 It could ruin the adhesives!

 That may be enough for some of you out there, but for those of you who plan on polishing up the shoes so much that they could go with your best three-piece suit, here are some more tips.
 Take a damp cloth and wipe the fine dirt and dirty water off the surface.
 If you want to clean the tread and small grooves more thoroughly, a toothbrush works wonders.
 Try it out!

 Before you go for your next run, it’s really important that your shoes dry properly.
 To do so, stuff the inside with some kitchen roll (change every couple of hours) and leave them in a dry place at room temperature until both the inside and outside are completely dry.